Cookie Acknowledgement

 Employees eligible for participation in Auburn University leave programs are those on a regular appointment of 50 percent time or more and who are expected to be employed continuously for 12 months or longer.
 An employee's supervisor may request written documentation prior to approving any paid leave except annual leave.

-They will be compensated for accrued annual leave at the time of separation from University employment (termination or retirement) up to a maximum of one month’s additional compensation.
-Accrual of annual leave for eligible Administrative/Professional employees, during the month of initial hiring or the month of termination, is prorated according to the percentage of the month to be worked.
+• Eligible employees will be compensated for accrued annual leave at the time of separation from university employment (termination or retirement) to a maximum of one month's additional compensation (173.33 hours).

 Auburn University provides paid sick leave benefits to all eligible employees.
 Full-time employees will accrue sick leave at the rate of 8 hours per month (96 hours per year).